-There are a few misconceptions going around regarding accounts receivable financing.
-New business owners can be misled by this misinformation, which sometimes ties them into debt-based agreements without fully understanding the receivable factoring process.
+A few misconceptions are going around regarding accounts receivable financing.
+New business owners can be misled by this misinformation, which sometimes ties them into debt-based agreements without fully understanding the factoring process.
 We’ve compiled a list of some of the myths so we can clarify and help you make more informed decisions about factoring.

 Myth #1: Factoring is the same thing as refinancing.

 Factoring is not like refinancing.
 A business that takes out a loan is taking on debt, and refinancing when a company is in distress can often be difficult.
 On the other hand, a business that has its accounts receivable factored in is not taking on a new form of debt and is being analyzed based on its customers’ ability to pay outstanding invoices.
 Essentially factoring can be used to avoid adding debt and to improve cash flow margin when a company has unpaid customer invoices and doesn’t want to wait 30 to 90 days for payment.